hsinnan75/MapCaller/README.md

   ```
   $ bin/MapCaller index ref_file[ex.ecoli.fa] index_prefix[ex.
 Ecoli]
   ```
-The above command is to index the genome file Ecoli.fa and store the index files begining with ecoli.
+The above command is to index the genome file and store the index files begining with $index_prefix.

-Please note that if you find bwt_index does not work in your computer system, you may use bwa (http://bio-bwa.sourceforge.net/) to build the index files.
+or

   ```
-  $ bwa index -p index_prefix xxxx.fa
+  $ bin/MapCaller -r ref_file[ex.ecoli.fa]
   ```
+The above command is to read a reference file and build a temporary index file

 To perform variant calling, MapCaller requires the the index files of the reference genome and at least one read file (two read files for the separated paired-end reads).
 Users should use -i to specify the prefix of the index files (including the directory path).

  case 1: standard vcf output / sam output (optional) / bam output (optional)